Bike and Barge

 If you arrive by car, you can park in the parking areas close to the embarkation point.

-B) Direction Épernay- Lagny-sur-Marne
+B) Direction Épernay- Paris

 Épernay is the starting point of the tour to be reached independently.